CornellDataScience/info1998/syllabus.md

 Lecture time: Wednesdays 5:30-6:30PM

-Lecture location: TBD
+Lecture location: Gates G01

 ----------------------------------------------------------------------------------------
 ### Staff and office hours

-Office hours will be set up soon.
+Office hours are listed on the home page.

-If none of these office hours fit into your schedule, please email the course staff or post a private ED note, and we can set up additional office hours.
+If none of these office hours fit into your schedule, please book with the TAs that are by appointment.

 ----------------------------------------------------------------------------------------
 ### Course description